 Local Dyslexia Associations

 Local Dyslexia Associations (LDAs) have been a part of the BDA structure since 1972.
-They are predominantly independent charities that join the BDA because of our shared goals of dyslexic people to reach their full potential, being part of the dyslexic voice to lobby government and make ourselves heard in the media.
+They are predominantly independent charities that join the BDA because of our shared goals of empowering dyslexic people to reach their full potential, being part of the dyslexic voice to lobby government and making ourselves heard in the media.

-Local Dyslexia Associations receive benefits such as
+Local Dyslexia Associations receive benefits such as: